Vamsiratnala/Fine-Tuned-LLM/README.md

 pip install transformers datasets torch accelerate
 ```
 ## Dataset
-This project uses a publicly available medical dataset to fine-tune the language model.
-By default, we use the PubMed dataset, which contains biomedical research articles.
-You can replace this with other datasets such as MIMIC-III, ClinicalTrials.gov, or a custom medical dataset.
+This project uses a publicly available dataset to fine-tune the language model.
+By default, we use the SMSSpaCollection dataset, which contains various spam messages.
 The dataset should be structured as text data that can be tokenized by the Hugging Face tokenizer.
 Here's an example of how to load and preprocess the dataset:

 ```python